Australian man caught with $140 million of meth after crashing into parked police car

 During the search, police found removal boxes that contained 273 kilograms (600 pounds) of methamphetamine.

-Police estimated that the drugs had a street value of over 200 Australian dollars -- or $140 million in US dollars.
+Police estimated that the drugs had a street value of over 200 million Australian dollars -- or $140 million in US dollars.

 The man has been charged with large commercial drug supply and negligent driving.
 Police are also conducting a forensic examination of the van.